fhirpack/fhirpack/CONTRIBUTING.md

 ### Submit your contribution

-1. If everything works fine, push your local branch to GitHub with:
+1. If everything works fine, push your local branch to GitLab with:

     ```shell
     git push -u origin my-feature